 - Identifying information about your company’s owners, managers and officers

 These details help identify your business as a unique entity.
 They also help financial and tax authorities know where to contact you and who is authorized to receive paperwork on behalf of your business.

+Note that while articles of organization resemble articles of incorporation, they are different documents.
 Articles of incorporation include some of the same basic identifying details as articles of organization, such as the business name and the name and contact information for the registered agent.
-They also include other information specific to corporations, such as:
+However, they also include information specific to S- and C-corporations, such as:

 - Authorization of shares

 When you’re ready to complete the articles of an LLC, ensure you have the correct forms for your secretary of state’s office.

 Articles of Organization vs. Operating Agreement